fnichol/chef-user/README.md

     knife cookbook site install user

-## Using Librarian
+## Using Librarian-Chef

-The [Librarian][librarian] gem aims to be Bundler for your Chef cookbooks.
+[Librarian-Chef][librarian] is a bundler for your Chef cookbooks.
-Include a reference to the cookbook in a **Cheffile** and run `librarian-chef install`.
-To install with Librarian:
+Include a reference to the cookbook in a [Cheffile][cheffile] and run `librarian-chef install`.
+To install Librarian-Chef:

     gem install librarian
     cd chef-repo